MichaelLeeman/Final-Year-Project--Machine-Learning/README.md

 The game was created in Unity and the machine learning agents were created using the Unity Machine Learning Agents SDK.

-The machine learning AI was trained by using policy gradient and reinforcement learning.
+The machine learning AI was trained using PPO and with multi-agent training.
+The training was further optimised using curriculum learning and hyperparameter tuning.

 Technologies: